amulya-incorrigible/Biomedical-Text-Extraction/README.md

 3. **Feature Importance**:
    - Determine and weigh critical features to filter high-quality papers.
 4. **Entity and Relationship Extraction**:
-   - Utilize Llama 3.1 to extract entities and relationships.
+   - Utilize BERN2 to extract entities and LLama 3.1 to identify the relationships.
    - Build knowledge graphs using Neo4j.
 5. **Chatbot Integration**:
    - Use knowledge graphs to power a chatbot for healthcare providers, offering insights and explainability.